Yirgalem Fisseha (2020) from The Fritz Bauer Forum

 Forget having to live through the darkness and suffering, sharing it isn’t easy.
 But humans are resilient.
-When things happen, you just deal with it and learn to manage.
-Still, through imprisonment, intolerable abuse and cruelty, there were extensive Eritreans who lost their lives or their sanity.
+When things happen, you just deal with them and learn to manage.
+Still, through imprisonment, intolerable abuse, and cruelty, there were extensive Eritreans who lost their lives or their sanity.
 It’s disheartening.

 After having gone through all of that you still continue to write.
 Has it not been difficult?